-Protocol 1 - Management of property that falls under landscape constraints

-- carry out due diligence to determine whether the property to buy or sell is subject to cultural and/or landscape provisions.
-More specifically, verify whether there is a statement of cultural interest, as per Article 13 of Legislative Decree no. 42/2004, a statement of substantial public interest under Articles 138-141 of Legislative Decree no. 42/2004, - verify whether property on sale is subject to protection in landscape plans contemplated in Articles 143 and 156 of Legislative Decree no. 42/2004; - respect the provisions set out by the competent authorities for the protection of assets that fall under landscape constraints; - · respect the provisions set out in Local Strategic Plans; - request the assistance and consultancy of legal experts familiar with the Code on Cultural and Landscape Heritage, after verifying their qualifications and curricula.
+Protocol 1 - Management of property that falls under landscape constraints Operational Management The following protocols must be complied with: carry out due diligence to determine whether the property to buy or sell is subject to cultural and/or landscape provisions.
+More specifically, verify whether there is a statement of cultural interest, as per Article 13 of Legislative Decree no. 42/2004, a statement of substantial public interest under Articles 138-141 of Legislative Decree no. 42/2004, verify whether property on sale is subject to protection in landscape plans contemplated in Articles 143 and 156 of Legislative Decree no. 42/2004; respect the provisions set out by the competent authorities for the protection of assets that fall under landscape constraints; respect the provisions set out in Local Strategic Plans; request the assistance and consultancy of legal experts familiar with the Code on Cultural and Landscape Heritage, after verifying their qualifications and curricula.